Peter William Humphrey: Televised trial in Shanghai

 The Humphrey couple was arrested in August 2013, yet the formal prosecution was not made until July 2014 when the couple was accused of "illegal acquisition of personal data of Chinese citizens."
 On 8 August 2014, Humphrey and his wife were tried in No. 1 Intermediate People's Court of Shanghai Municipality.
-For the case was the first case of "illegal acquisition of personal data" in China that involved foreign citizens, the trial was made public on Weibo, which also made the case the first broadcast trial of crimes involving foreigners.
+As the case was the first case of "illegal acquisition of personal data" in China that involved foreign citizens, the trial was made public on Weibo, which also made the case the first broadcast trial of crimes involving foreigners.

 Relatives of defendants, representatives of the UK and US consulates, deputies to National People's Congress, member of the CPPCC, ordinary Shanghai citizens, and Chinese media were present in the trial, while foreign media was excluded as requested by Humphrey.
-The prosecutor said that Humphrey and his wife were paid by several clients to investigate into personal data of Chinese companies and Chinese citizens illegally and sold them to their clients, during which they earned several million RMB.
-According to Xinhua, a state run media agency, the information included the family member's information, the content of the household register, the information of real estate ownership, car ownership, telephone records, and the records of leaving and entering China.
-The information were said to be acquired through illegal trade, secret filming and stalking.
-The court made the ruling that Humphrey should be held for 2 and a half years in prison and pay a fine of 200 thousand RMB before being deported from China.
+The prosecutor said that Humphrey and his wife were paid by several clients to investigate illegally into personal data of Chinese companies and Chinese citizens and sold the data to their clients, through which they earned several million RMB.
+According to Xinhua, a state run media agency, the information included the family member's information, the content of the household register, information on real estate ownership, car ownership, telephone records, and records of leaving and entering China.
+The information was said to be acquired through illegal trade, secret filming and stalking.
+The court ruled that Humphrey should be imprisoned for two and a half years and fined 200 thousand RMB before being deported from China.

-Although his wife Yu Yingzeng was a US citizen, the court considered her personal conditions and criminal conditions and did not expel her from China.
-Yu said she never knew acquiring third-hand personal data was illegal in Mainland China and admitted they had done similar investigations in Hong Kong and other areas.
-Humphrey once said during his detention before the trial that he was deceived by GlaxoSmithKline, which did not tell him details of the severity of the company's bribery.
+Although his wife Yu Yingzeng was a US citizen, the court considered her personal and criminal circumstances and did not expel her from China.
+Yu said she never knew acquiring third-hand personal data was illegal in mainland China and admitted they had done similar investigations in Hong Kong and other areas.
+Humphrey said during his pre-trial detention that he had been deceived by GlaxoSmithKline, which did not tell him details of the severity of the company's bribery.

-According to Chinese media The Paper, Vivian Shi, a former Chinese female executive at GlaxoSmithKline China's government affairs department who was born in 1964, should have been involved in reporting the company's bribery to the senior executives of the company and the Chinese government, as said by some employees of other foreign pharmaceutical companies in China interviewed by The Paper.
+According to Chinese media The Paper, some employees of other foreign pharmaceutical companies in China interviewed by The Paper told it that Vivian Shi, a former Chinese female executive at GlaxoSmithKline China's government affairs department who was born in 1964, should have been involved in reporting the company's bribery to the senior executives of the company and the Chinese government.
 According to the Financial Times, Humphrey explained that Shi had used her connections to the communist party elite to have him jailed.
 He was told she managed to acquire a copy of Humphrey's report.
 Humphrey believed she was the whistleblower.